Niestsabes/my-website/README.md

 # MyWebsite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1, and then migrated to Angular 15.

+# Setup

+- Download and install Node.js from https://nodejs.org/en/download/
+- Run `npm install -g @angular/cli` to install Angular CLI
+- Run `npm install` to install all dependencies
+- Copy `src/environments/environment.dist.ts` to `src/environments/environment.ts` and fill in the missing values

 ## Development server

+- Run `ng serve` to start the development server
+- Navigate to `http://localhost:4200/` to view the website
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+- The app will automatically reload if you change any of the source files

 ## Code scaffolding